 Family being served by Knotts and Son-Siler City.

-To send flowers to Cornelia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Cornelia O. Rodgers, please visit our floral store.